-- F. The Commission has the authority to approve, approve with conditions, or deny the request for out-of-agency service extension.
-The Commission's determination and any required findings will be set out in a resolution which specifies the area to be served, the services to be provided, and the authority of the agency to provide its services outside its boundaries. - Non-development related agreements/contracts (Administrative Review by LAFCO Executive Officer) that are related to providing service to an existing dwelling unit, commercial building, etc. or those contracts between public agencies for such items as fire protection mutual aid, etc. will be processed as follows: - A. Prior to the execution of an agreement/contract for service outside their boundaries, the city/district proposing to provide the service shall submit to LAFCO a completed application, with all its component parts as previously defined, for review and consideration. - B. Completion of the CEQA review process will be required prior to action by the Executive Officer. - C. The Executive Officer's administrative review will include the following determinations: - (1) The proposed service extension is either nondevelopment-related and/or involves health and safety concerns as defined by Commission policy. - (2) The area to be served is within the sphere of influence of the agency requesting to provide service outside its boundaries. - (3) The environmental analysis/assessment, as required by CEQA, has been completed. - D. The Executive officer can approve, approve with conditions, or deny the request for service extension.
+- A. Prior to the execution of an agreement/contract for service outside their boundaries, the city/district proposing to provide the service shall submit to LAFCO a completed application, with all its component parts as previously defined, for review and consideration. - B. Completion of the CEQA review process will be required prior to action by the Executive Officer.

+- C. The Executive Officer's administrative review will include the following determinations: - (1) The proposed service extension is either nondevelopment-related, to accessory dwelling units or junior accessory dwelling units being created on lots where a single-family or multifamily dwelling unit already exists, and/or involves health and safety concerns as defined by Commission policy. - (2) The area to be served is within the sphere of influence of the agency requesting to provide service outside its boundaries. - (3) The environmental analysis/assessment, as required by CEQA, has been completed. - D. The Executive officer can approve, approve with conditions, or deny the request for service extension.
 If the Executive Officer's recommendation is denial, that determination will be placed on the next available Commission agenda for which notice can be provided for discussion of the determination.